jaeyk/comp_thinking_social_science/00_motivation.Rmd

 ## Why computational thinking

-- The goal of this course is to help you become a more efficient and innovative research by leveraging the power of automation.

 - If social scientists want to know how to work smart and not just hard, they need to take full advantage of the power of modern programming languages, and that power is **automation**.

 - Let's think about the following two cases.